Waka waka – this time for Africa

 I feel I know Jeanne already through her blog, on Twitter and as she is a dear friend of Meeta from What’s For Lunch Honey? who is returning back to Dubai in October to host another Food Photography and Styling Workshop, this time at the beautiful Miele Gallery plus we’ve got a fabulous field trip to Atlantis, The Palm.
-There are a few places left, but hurry, BOOK TODAY.

 And back to those prawns….